ARMmbed/mbed-os-example-client/README.md

 The **/Test/0/S** represents the static resource that is a fixed value set in the mbed Client.

-The **/Test/0/D** represents the dynamic resource observed by the mbed Device Server.
+The **/Test/0/D** represents the dynamic resource which can be read by the mbed Device Server.
 It is linked with the **SW2** button on the FRDM board.
-The value starts from zero and every time you press the **SW2** button the node sends a counter value to the mbed Device Connecor.
+The value starts from zero and every time you press the **SW2** button the node increases counter value by 1.
+To make a CoAP request to the node resources to get latest value, click **Read**.
+This returns the latest value of **/Test/0/D**.

 For more information about mbed Device Connector rest API, see [help pages](http://connector-test.dev.mbed.com/#help-rest-api).